Santa Barbara Foothills Community Wildfire Protection Plan ready for review

 The newly released CWPP gives Santa Barbara County Supervisors ample time to review it before voting to approve it or to send it back for improvements in May.

-The plan covers more than 10,000 acres, including Mission, Barger Canyons, and San Roque.
+The plan covers more than 10,000 acres, including Mission and Barger Canyons and San Roque.

 At least 3,400 people live in the area.